Online size Ramsey numbers: Odd cycles vs connected graphs: Proof of Theorem

 \section{Proof of Theorem \ref{c3pn}}

 If $n=3$, then we know that $\rr(C_3,P_n)=5=3n-4$.
 One can also check that Builder can force a red $C_3$ or a blue $P_3$ playing on $K_5$ only -- we will use this fact later.

 Throughout this section, we assume that $n\ge 4$.
-While considering a moment of the game $\RR(C_3,P_n)$ we say that Builder connects two paths $P$ and $P'$ if in the considered round he selects an edge incident to an end of $P$ and an end of $P'$.
+While considering a moment of the game $\RR(C_3, P_n)$ we say that Builder connects two paths $P$ and $P'$ if in the considered round he selects an edge incident to an end of $P$ and an end of $P'$.
+We say that Builder can force a blue graph $H$ within $t$ rounds if Builder has a strategy such that after at most $t$ next rounds a red copy of $C_3$ or a blue copy of $H$ is created.
+In other words, we assume that Painter avoids moves that lose immediately (if possible).

 Let $P(s,t)$ be a coloured path on $s+t$ vertices obtained from two vertex-disjoint blue paths $P_s$ and $P_t$ by connecting their ends with a red edge.
 Moreover, let $P(s,0)$ denote a blue path on $s$ vertices.
 A maximal (in sense of inclusion) coloured path is called a $brb$-path if it is isomorphic to $P(s,t)$ for some $s,t>0$.
 We say that a blue path is pure if it is maximal (in sense of inclusion) and none of its vertices is incident to a red edge.